Week 1: Derick Roberson (Frisco Memorial High School)

 At the conclusion of the program, each of the 12 Coach of the Week award-recipients and a guest will be invited to attend a Dallas Cowboys practice a The Star in Frisco with Whataburger executives.

 The goal of the Coach of the Week program is to give high school football coaches the recognition they deserve and provide schools financial assistance to maintain and upgrade their football programs.
-Over the last 22 years, the Coach of the Week program has provided more than 225 grants totaling nearly $350,000 to area football programs.
+Over the life of the program, the Coach of the Week program has provided more than 250 grants totaling more than $400,000 to area football programs.

 Whataburger has focused on its fresh, made-to-order burgers and friendly customer service since 1950 when Harmon Dobson opened the first Whataburger as a small roadside burger stand in Corpus Christi, Texas.
 Dobson gave his restaurant a name he hoped to hear customers say every time they took a bite of his made-to-order burgers: "What a burger!"
 Within the first week, people lined up around the block for his 25 cent, 100 percent beef burgers served on five-inch buns.
 Today, the company is headquartered in San Antonio, Texas, with more than 760 locations in 10 states with sales of more than $1 billion annually.
 Visit www.whataburger.com for more information on the company or become a fan on Facebook at http://www.facebook.com/whataburger.

 About Gene and Jerry Jones Family Foundation